Ashis-Rosan/My_projects/README.md

 ### 2. Data Exploration & Cleaning:-

 - **Data Count:** Count how many rows (records) are in the dataset.
 This tells you the total number of entries.
-- **Customer Count:** Count how many different customers are in the dataset.
-This shows the number of unique customers.
+- **Customer Count:** Count how many different Passengers are in the dataset.
+This shows the number of unique Passengers.
 - **Category Count:** Find all the different categories (for example, seat class or service type) in the dataset and count them.
 This tells you how many distinct categories exist.
 - **Null Value Check:** Look for blank or missing values in the data.
 If a row has missing important information, delete that row so the dataset is clean and accurate.